Wrangell–St. Elias National Park and Preserve: Geography

 Wrangell–St. Elias National Park and Preserve includes the entire Wrangell range, the western portion of the Saint Elias Mountains and the eastern portion of the Chugach Mountains.
 Lesser ranges in the park or preserve include the Nutzotin Mountains, which are an extension of the Alaska Range, the Granite Range and the Robinson Mountains.
 Broad rivers run in glacial valleys between the ranges, including the Chitina River, Chisana River and the Nabesna River.
 All but the Chisana and Nabesna are tributaries to the Copper River, which flows along the western margin of the park and which has its headwaters within the park, at the Copper Glacier.
 The park includes dozens of glaciers and icefields.
 The Bagley Icefield covers portions of the St. Elias and Chugach ranges, and Malaspina Glacier covers most of the southeastern extension of the park, with Hubbard Glacier at the park's extreme eastern boundary, the largest tidewater glacier in North America.
 The eastern boundary of the park is Alaska's border with Canada, where it is adjoined by Kluane National Park and Reserve.

 On the southeast the park is bounded by Yakutat Bay, Tongass National Forest and the Gulf of Alaska.
 The remainder of the southern boundary follows the crest of the Chugach Mountains, adjoining Chugach National Forest.
 The western boundary is the Copper River, and the northern boundary follows the Mentasta Mountains and borders Tetlin National Wildlife Refuge.

-Mount St. Elias is the second highest mountain in both Canada and the United States.
+Mount St. Elias is situated on the border between Wrangell–St. Elias National Park and Kluane National Park and Reserve.
+At 18008 ft, it is the second-highest mountain in both Canada and the United States.
 Nine of the 16 highest peaks on U.S. soil are located in the park, along with North America's largest subpolar icefield, glaciers, rivers, an active volcano, and the historic Kennecott copper mines.
 Both the St. Elias and Wrangell ranges have seen volcanic activity.
 The St. Elias volcanoes are considered extinct, but some of the volcanoes of the Wrangell Range have been active in Holocene time.
 Ten separate volcanoes have been documented in the western Wrangell Range, of which Mount Blackburn is the highest and Mount Wrangell is the most recently active.
-Mount St. Elias is situated on the border between Wrangell–St. Elias National Park and Kluane National Park and Reserve.
-At ,it is the 2nd highest peak visible from sea-level in North America (Pico de Orizaba is first).